cdntinker/WIP-IoT-Smart_Switch/Notes.md

   * Getting there...
   * Need to indicate presses in the Web UI
   * Need to build in option for button presses to affect things like relay/LED control
+    * Initial relay state seems to be unknown...  hhhmmm...
 * Sensor handling
 * Battery monitoring
   * Just needs adding to the Web UI now.